destinie-diggs/PPG-NIBE/README.md

 # PPG-NIBE Dataset

-The **PPG-NIBE dataset** provides carefully selected, cleaned, and organized data from the **VitalDB Open Dataset**.
+The PPG-NIBE dataset provides carefully selected, cleaned, and organized data from the VitalDB Open Dataset.
 It has been curated to provide high-quality, relevant, accurate, and reusable data to accelerate research and development for Non-Invasive Blood Glucose Estimation (NIBE).

 ## Description